The U.S. Centers for Disease Control (CDC) estimate that nearly 30 million school-aged youths play organized sports each year.

 Here are nine strategies to ensure a safe sports season.

 - Be zealous about safety issues; learn about the risks posed by the sport your child plays and take steps to exercise preventive measures where you can.

 - Before the season begins, hold a team meeting with all the coaches, players, and their parents or guardians in attendance.
 Here, an approach to prevent injuries can be agreed upon.
 Officials can also be made aware of the strategies.

 - Throughout the season, guide young athletes on ways to prevent injury: have a pre-participation physical by a doctor; always warm-up before practice and games with light jogging and stretching; incorporate strength training into fitness training regimes; be sure to use proper sport-specific form and technique in drills and gameplay.

 - Prevent overuse injuries by encouraging athletes to take time off from playing only one sport.
 This break enables the body to heal and strengthen while providing an opportunity to develop skills learned in another sport.

 - Instruct athletes not to play when they are hurt.
 They should tell their parents and coaches about injuries.
 Coaches should not allow injured athletes to compete.

-- Ensure your kids are playing on safe fields and with safe equipment.
-Before the game, have players pick up any litter on the field and look for rocky patches or holes in the ground that could cause a twist, sprain or fracture.
+- Ensure your kids are playing on safe fields and with safety equipment.
+Before the game, have players pick up any litter on the field and look for rocky patches or holes in the ground that could cause a twist, sprain, or fracture.
 Goal structures should be anchored and emergency phones should be present.

 For more information about facial injuries seehttp://emedicine.medscape.com/article/1284288-overview.
 For additional sports safety information visit www.safekids.org or www.momsteam.org.